ropensci/roweb3/content/blog/2026-06-16-maintainermonth/index.md

 * Pao Corrales 🇦🇷🇦🇺 maintains {agroclimatico}, for calculating agroclimatic indices and bioclimatic variables for agricultural and environmental research.

-* Alex Koiter 🇨🇦 maintains {mbquartR}, for working with Manitoba's quarter-section land survey system in watershed and land management research.

 * Steffi Lazerte 🇨🇦 maintains {weathercan}, for downloading Canadian weather data directly from Environment and Climate Change Canada.
 Steffi is also an rOpenSci Community Assistant.
 Web & Interoperability

 * Jeroen Ooms 🇳🇱 maintains {magick}, {pdftools}, and {gert} — packages for image processing, PDF manipulation, and Git operations in R. Jeroen is also rOpenSci's Staff Research Engineer and the project lead for R-universe.

-* Mark Padgham 🇩🇪 maintains {pkgcheck}, which automates software checks for packages submitted to rOpenSci peer review.
-Mark is rOpenSci's software review lead.

-* Maëlle Salmon 🇫🇷 maintains {saperlipopette}, {babelquarto}, and {babeldown}, tools for R package development, multilingual Quarto documents, and more.

-* Zhian Kamvar 🇺🇸 maintains {tinkr}, for reading and writing Markdown documents in R as XML.

 * Jonathan Keane maintains {dittodb}, which makes testing database-backed code easy by recording and replaying real database interactions so tests can run without a live connection.

-* Erika Siregar 🇺🇸 maintains {rplaywright}, an R interface to Microsoft Playwright for browser automation and web testing.

-Sehrish Kanwal 🇦🇺 maintains {RNAsum}, for summarising and visualising RNA-seq data analysis results in clinical cancer genomics workflows.

-Erick Navarro Delgado 🇨🇦🇲🇽 maintains {RAMEN}, for identifying associations between environmental exposures and molecular outcomes in multi-omics research.

-Ronald M. Visser 🇳🇱 maintains {dendroNetwork}, for creating and analyzing networks in dendrochronological research, combining archaeology and data science.
+* **Ronald M. Visser** 🇳🇱 maintains {dendroNetwork}, for creating and analyzing networks in dendrochronological research, combining archaeology and data science.

+* **Sehrish Kanwal** 🇦🇺 maintains {RNAsum}, for summarising and visualising RNA-seq data analysis results in clinical cancer genomics workflows.

+* **Victor Ordu** 🇳🇬🇺🇸 maintains {naijR}, a package of tools and utilities for working with data about Nigeria.

+* **Will Gearty** 🇺🇸 maintains {rredlist}, for accessing IUCN Red List data on threatened species.

+* **Will Landau** 🇺🇸 maintains {targets}, a pipeline toolkit that makes data analysis in R faster and fully reproducible by tracking dependencies and only re-running what has changed.

-Will Pearse 🇬🇧 maintains {suppdata}, for downloading supplementary data files directly from published scientific articles across major journals.
+* **Will Pearse** 🇬🇧 maintains {suppdata}, for downloading supplementary data files directly from published scientific articles across major journals.

+* **Yi-Chin Sunny Tseng** 🇨🇦 maintains {bbsTaiwan}, for accessing and analyzing data from Taiwan's Breeding Bird Survey.

+* **Zhian Kamvar** 🇺🇸 maintains {tinkr}, for reading and writing Markdown documents in R as XML.

 ## Thank you Maintainers!